dawngraham/timebanks/README.md

 - Deeper look at language use, framing, descriptiveness, and active/passive voice in mission statements and other timebank info.
 - Investigating if areas with more timebanks in closer proximity also have more activity.
 - Looking at demographic info in relation to timebank locations, including population size and density, unemployment rates, home ownership, etc.
+- Setting up the daily scraper to run automatically via AWS.

 ## An Invitation
 Thoughts and feedback are always appreciated.
 Please feel free to get in touch.
 Get up-to-date contact info at [dawngraham.github.io](https://dawngraham.github.io/).